Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 43-point total in seven of 12 games this season.
+- Los Angeles has combined with its opponents to put up more than 43 points in seven of 12 games this season.

-- New York's games have gone over 43 points in four of 12 chances this season.

-- The combined points per game average of the two teams, 43.8, is 0.8 points greater than Sunday's over/under.
+- The two teams combine to average 43.8 points per game, 0.8 more than the total in this contest.

-- The 49.1 points per game these two squads have allowed to opponents this season are 6.1 more than the 43 total in this contest.
+- These two squads surrender a combined 49.1 points per game, 6.1 more than this contest's over/under.

-- Chargers games this season feature an average total of 50.3 points, a number 7.3 points higher than Sunday's over/under.
+- The Chargers and their opponents have scored an average of 50.3 points per game in 2021, 7.3 more than Sunday's total.

-- The 43-point total for this game is 3.0 points below the 46.0 points per game average total in Giants games this season.
+- In 2021, games involving the Giants have averaged a total of 46.0 points, 3.0 more than the set total in this contest.

 Chargers stats and trends

-- Los Angeles is 5-2 against the spread and 6-1 overall in games when it puts up more than 22.8 points.
+- When Los Angeles scores more than 22.8 points, it is 5-2 against the spread and 6-1 overall.

-- In games that Los Angeles churns out over 365.3 yards, the team is 4-3 against the spread and 5-2 overall.
+- When Los Angeles amasses more than 365.3 yards, the team is 4-3 against the spread and 5-2 overall.

 - The Chargers have turned the ball over 15 times this season, four fewer than the Giants have forced (19).